DanRoscigno/nvim-markdown-grammarly/README.md

 # nvim-markdown-grammarly
-Minimal nvim all lua config for Markdown with Grammarly
+Minimal nvim lua config for Markdown with Grammarly

 ## Requirements

+Use the VS Code Grammarly plugin:

 - clone [znck/grammarly](https://github.com/znck/grammarly)
 - run the install and build commands: